 Frank W. Berry has been commissioner of the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) since 2012.
-During his more than 20 years of public service to the State of Georgia, Berry has gained a reputation for his commitment to providing quality health care to individuals with behavioral health and developmental disability needs.
+During his more than 25 years of public service, Berry has gained a reputation for his commitment to providing quality health care to individuals with behavioral health and developmental disability needs.

 To achieve its mission, DBHDD is shifting health care delivery from an institutional model to a community-based system of care.
 As DBHDD and its partners increasingly serve individuals with behavioral health and developmental disability needs in community-based, less restrictive settings, the communities grow and reap numerous benefits.